-College staff take courses to understand educational systems.
+College and Alliance staff take courses and attend educational conferences to understand educational systems.
 As well, the College and The Alliance rely upon third-party experts in educational systems to assist by providing additional information when needed.
 These experts include World Education Services (WES) and International Qualification Assessment Services (IQAS).